Orange Mound, Memphis is the first Black neighborhood in the U.S.

 Orange Mound community preserves its history through new library

 With development happening across the railroads from the neighborhood, including the construction of new homes, Liberty Park and the Simmons Bank Liberty Stadium, residents are focused on maintaining Orange Mound.
 “As a Black historical community, we should have more organized, concerted efforts to make sure that we keep our community as strong as possible,” Boyd says.
-Some of this preservation is coming now, with the Historic Melrose High School being turned into the Orange Mound Library with a genealogy center in early 2024.
+Some of this preservation is coming now, with the Historic Melrose High School being turned into the Orange Mound Library with a genealogy center in April 2024.
 “We’re so happy to get this done,” Boyd says.
 “We’re trying to work and make sure they don’t forget us.
 Our history is important, too.”

 The Historic Melrose School in Orange Mound dates back to 1938.